ariefkahfi2/travel-agency/README.md

 ### Features

 - Booking API
-  - Accessible by `admin` and `customer` role
-    - `admin` can view list and detail specific all customer booking data
-    - `customer` can only view list and detail their booking data
   - Authenticated and role based authorization with `Bearer` token
   - List bookings per customer
   - Detail specific booking data, including: